dqops/dqo/docs/examples/data-reasonability/string-not-exceeding-a-set-length.md

 # A string not exceeding a set length

-The check verifies that the length of the string does not exceed the indicated value.
+This example shows how to verify that the maximal length of the string in a column does not exceed the set length.

 **PROBLEM**